Avinashhmavi/Avinashhmavi/README.md

 ## 💫 About Me:

 - 👋 Hi, I’m @Avinash HM
-- 👀 I’m interested in Data analytics and Marketing
+- 👀 I’m interested in Data analytics,Ai and Marketing
-- 🌱 I’m currently learning AI, Digital marketing, Deep learning
+- 🌱 I’m currently learning AI, Digital marketing, Deep learning ,LLM's
 - 🚀 Exploring AI-driven entrepreneurship and innovative business solutions.
 - ⚡ Fun fact: I'm on a mission to join the elite club of innovators, building a startup that could one day make me a billionaire.
 Watch out, world—future tycoon in the making!
 - 🔍 Passionate about Data Analytics, AI, and Strategic Marketing.